Hygiene Procedure Example

 • Cover cuts and abrasions with waterproof blue detectable plasters.
 Other plasters are not permitted.
 If a plaster goes missing, the supervisor must be informed and the potentially contaminated must be quarantined.
 If plasters or special bandages are used on the hands, they must always be fully covered with blue disposable gloves.

-• Clean company clothing is worn daily, and when necessary, the clothing is changed when there is (serious) filthiness or when changing production line/activities in the case of possible carry-over of allergens or micro-organisms (separate raw-cooked, after activates).
+• Clean company clothing is worn daily, and when necessary, the clothing is changed when there is (serious) filthiness or when changing production line/activities in the of possible carry-over of allergens or micro-organisms (separate raw-cooked, after activates).

 • Have hair nets covering the hair and ears.